+Figure 4.3.6.5.1-1: Processing an AF request to influence traffic routing for HR-SBO session when AF provides HPLMN DNN and S-NSSAI

+Step 0a.
+AF subscribes to H-SMF regarding the change of serving PLMN change event and is notified after V-SMF insertion/inter-PLMN V-SMF change as described in clause 6.7.2.6 of 23.548 [74].
+The notification takes place as soon as the H-SMF has received an indication of Handover Complete.

-In step 0 of figure 4.3.6.2-1, V-SMF supporting HR-SBO subscribes to notification of AF request by invoking Nnef_TrafficInfluenceData_Subscribe service from V-NEF (Data Set = Application Data; Data Subset = AF traffic influence request information; Data Key = S-NSSAI and/or DNN and UE IP address) and (Data Set = Application Data; Data Subset = AF traffic influence request information; Data Key = S-NSSAI and/or DNN and Any UE) and (Data Set = Application Data; Data Subset = AF traffic influence request information; Data Key = S-NSSAI and/or DNN and SUPI).
+Step 0b.
+V-SMF supporting HR-SBO subscribes to notification of AF request by invoking Nnef_TrafficInfluenceData_Subscribe service from V-NEF (Data Set = Application Data; Data Subset = AF traffic influence request information; Data Key = HPLMN S-NSSAI and/or DNN and UE IP address) and (Data Set = Application Data; Data Subset = AF traffic influence request information; Data Key = HPLMN S-NSSAI and/or DNN and Any UE) and (Data Set = Application Data; Data Subset = AF traffic influence request information; Data Key = HPLMN S-NSSAI and/or DNN and SUPI).

+NOTE X: For using SUPI as a Data Key, AF invokes Nnef_UEId service in clause 5.2.6.27.

-- For any UE, the V-SMF supporting HR-SBO performs the above subscription using S-NSSAI and/or DNN as Data Key.
+- For any UE, the V-SMF supporting HR-SBO performs the above subscription using HPLMN S-NSSAI and/or DNN as Data Key.

-- For individual UE or group of UE(s), when a PDU Session is authorized for HR-SBO as described in clause 6.7 of TS 23.548 [74], the V-SMF serving the PDU Session performs the above subscription using S-NSSAI and/or DNN and/or Internal Group Identifier(s) or SUPI as Data Key.
+- For individual UE or group of UE(s), when a PDU Session is authorized for HR-SBO as described in clause 6.7 of TS 23.548 [74], the V-SMF serving the PDU Session performs the above subscription using HPLMN S-NSSAI and/or DNN or SUPI as Data Key.
 The V-NEF subscribes to notification of AF request from V-UDR.

-Steps 4 and 5 of figure 4.3.6.2-1 are replaced with the following steps:
+Step 1.
+As it is Step 1 of Figure 4.3.6.2-1.

+Step 2.
+The AF sends its traffic influence request to V-NEF with the HPLMN DNN and S-NSSAI of the UE.

+Step 3.
+Based on the provided HPLMN DNN and S-NSSAI as part of traffic influence request, V-NEF identifies that the UE has HR-SBO session.

+Step 4a.
+V-NEF stores/updates/delete the information at V-UDR as follows:

+(in the case of Nnef_TrafficInfluence_Create or Update): The V-NEF stores the AF request information in the V-UDR (Data Set = Application Data; Data Subset, Data Key = AF Transaction Internal ID, HPLMN S-NSSAI and DNN and/or SUPI).
+The Data Subset identifies whether the information relates to AF traffic influence request information for traffic routing, as described in Table 5.2.12.2.1-1.

+(in the case of Nnef_TrafficInfluence_delete): The V-NEF deletes the AF requirements in the V-UDR (Data Set = Application Data; Data Subset, Data Key = AF Transaction Internal ID).
+The Data Subset identifies whether the information relates to AF traffic influence request information for traffic routing.

+Step 4b. the V-NEF responds to the AF.

-- Step 4: The V-UDR notifies the subscribed V-NEF of the AF traffic influence request information.
+Step 5.
+The V-UDR notifies the subscribed V-NEF of the AF traffic influence request information.

-- Step 5: The V-NEF notifies the subscribed V-SMF of the AF traffic influence request information.
+Step 6.
+The V-NEF notifies the subscribed V-SMF of the AF traffic influence request information.

+Step 7.
+As similar to Step 6 of Figure 4.3.6.2-1, when V-SMF receives notification from V-NEF, the V-SMF may take appropriate actions to reconfigure the User plane of the PDU Session; and as Step 7 of Figure 4.3.6.2-1, V-SMF sends Nsmf_PDUSession_SMContextStatusNotify to AMF.

 NEXT CHANGE

 4.15.10 AF specific UE ID retrieval